juji-io/datalevin/search-bench/README.md

 The same conditions were applied to both Datalevin and Lucene:

-* A single thread was used to add documents during indexing.
+* A single thread was used to add all documents during indexing.

 * Indices were stored on the same disk as input data.